 Photo above: Street scene of the French Quarter, New Orleans during the 1920s.
-Right: Historic New Orleans wharf scene alon g the Mississippi River.
+Right: Historic New Orleans wharf scene along the Mississippi River, 1884, Currier and Ives.
 Photos courtesy Library of Congress.

 There is no doubt, in our minds, to this statement.
 New Orleans is the most unique city in the United States, and it has been that unique city through its many incarnations, whether they be French or Spanish, Creole or good ole USA.
 And it is truly remarkable place to visit.
 With that said off the top, it is still hard to imagine in some quarters of the city just how devastating Hurricane Katrina was when it hit on August 25, 2005, and the restoration work that continues.
 But for the traveler and visitor, most of the main historic sites and areas are intact and awaiting your visit.
 They also, in many ways, need it, and remain among the best ways to help in the recovery by providing the economy the residents and businesses need.